nicoanadt/AgileDataPipelineProject/README.md

     ```
     cd ..
     cd docker-spark
-    docker build --tag streamingenv-spark:1.2 .
+    docker build --tag streamingenv-spark:1.3 .
     ```

-To run the spark environment, start the docker container with the following command
+To run the spark environment, start the docker container with the following command:

 ```
 cd docker-spark
 docker-compose up -d
 ```

 A docker container will start in the background.
 The Spark UI will be available in `localhost:8080`

+NOTE: To integrate with HDFS, start HDFS Docker first before starting Spark.
 ### Apache Druid

 To run the spark environment, start the docker container with the following command